Keeley Hawes

 Interesting Facts

-• When Keeley turned 40, she stated in an interview that she would never appear nude on screen again, so as not to compare her twenty-year-old self with her current appearance.
-When asked about what she sees in the mirror, the actress says: "Someone much older than I actually am...
-But I think that's the case for everyone."
+• When Keeley hit 40, she declared in an interview that she'd never do nude scenes again, refusing to compare her twenty-year-old self with how she looks now.
+When asked what she sees in the mirror, the actress admits: "Someone much older than I actually am...
+But I think that's true for everyone."

 • At the beginning of her career, Hawes appeared in several music videos, including "Saturday Night" by Suede, "Marvellous" by The Lightning Seeds, "Come Around" by The Mutton Birds, and "She's a Star" by James.